 Rocky Mountain National Park, CO

-In 2016, National Park Trust joined with Rocky Mountain Conservancy, The Wilderness Land Trust, and local funders to purchase a 12.5-acre property that was up for sale only the second time in the last seventy years.
-With a 2,000 square foot house perched on a rocky overlook and easy motorized access, the demand for this private property within Wild Basin would have been great.
+In 2016, National Park Trust joined with Rocky Mountain Conservancy, The Wilderness Land Trust, and local funders to purchase a 12.5-acre property that was up for sale only the second time in the previous seventy years.
+With a 2,000 square foot house perched on a rocky overlook and easy motorized access, the demand for the private property within Wild Basin would have been great.
 It was the largest privately-held, developed parcel in that area of the Park.
-The removal of the house and access drive and addition of the parcel to the Park will enable the Park to formally add 33 acres to the federally designated Rocky Mountain National Park Wilderness Area.
+The removal of the house and access drive through the park and addition of the parcel to the Park will enable the Park to formally add 33 acres to the federally designated Rocky Mountain National Park Wilderness Area.

 The land is in Wild Basin is about a mile from the park boundary just north of Allenspark, Boulder County.
 Longs Peak and Mount Meeker tower over the property to the north.
 Camper Creek cascades through the property and numerous springs create watering areas for wildlife between the large boulders.
 The two-story structure was visible from many points in Wild Basin, including a picnic area on the St. Vrain River, which flows through a corner of the property below the house.